gzguevara/gzguevara/README.md

 <tr>
   <td> <p align="center">
-    SberBank Hackathon <br> - Jan 2021 -
+    SberBank Hackathon <br> - Dec 2021 -
   </p> </td>
   <td> <p align="center">
     Credit Scoring University Project <a href = "https://dsbattle.com/hackathons/gsb/">GSB Data Science Practice</a>
   </p> </td>
   <td>
-    My team implemented methods like Altman Z-score, Weights of Evidence and Binning, on which we built a Logistic regression.
+    My team computed addtional features based on Altman Z-score, Weights of Evidence and Binning, on which we built a Logistic Regression.
 We made it on the first place by the results for the model quality.
 On the leaderbord we landed on the 3rd place.
   </td>
   <td> <p align="center">
     <a href = "https://github.com/gzguevara/Data-Science/tree/master/SberBank%20Hackathon"> Code & Presentation</a>